Non-uniform Stability of Damped Contraction Semigroups: Preliminaries

-In particular, the wave equation with viscous damping on a two-dimensional bounded and convex domain $\Omega\subset \R^2$ with Lipschitz boundary $\partial \Omega$ has the form \eq{ w_{tt}(\xi,t)-\Delta w(\xi,t)+b(\xi)^2 w_t(\xi,t)=0, } for some non-negative function $b\in \Lp[\infty](\Omega)$.
-If we consider the case of Dirichlet boundary conditions, then we are in the class of differential equations in Example~\ref{ex:AbstractWE} if we choose $X_0=\Lp[2](\Omega)$ and $A_0=-\Delta$ where $\Delta$ is the Laplacian on $\Omega$ with Dirichlet boundary conditions.
-We can define $B_0\in \Lin(U,X_0)$ with $U=\Lp[2](\Omega)$ such that $B_0 u= b(\cdot)u(\cdot)$ for all $u\in U$.
-Conditions (1)--(4) of Assumption~\ref{ass:ABBass} are immediately satisfied since $A$ is skew-adjoint and $B_0$ is a bounded operator.
+Such systems have been studied extensively; see for instance \cite{LaTri00,GuoLuo02a,AnaLea14,AmmNic15} and the references therein.
+This class of systems in particular contains the wave equation with viscous damping on a two-dimensional bounded and convex domain $\Omega\subseteq \R^2$ with (necessarily Lipschitz) boundary $\partial \Omega$, \eq{ w_{tt}(\xi,t)-\Delta w(\xi,t)+b(\xi)^2 w_t(\xi,t)=0, \qquad t > 0, } where $b\in \Lp[\infty](\Omega)$ is a non-negative function and we impose Dirichlet boundary conditions.
+In this situation we may choose $H=U=\Lp[2](\Omega)$, let $L=-\Delta$ be the (negative) Laplacian on $H$ with Dirichlet boundary conditions, and define $D\in \Lin(U,H)$ by $D u= bu$ for all $u\in U$.
+This partial differential equation will be studied in detail in Section~\ref{sec:2Dwaves}.